aehrc/cxrmate/README.md

       primaryClass={cs.CV}
 }
 ```
--->

 CXRMate is a longitudinal, multi-image CXR report generation encoder-to-decoder model that conditions the report generation process on the report from the previous patient's study if available.
-The CXRMate checkpoint trained on MIMIC-CXR is available on the Hugging Face Hub: <!-- https://huggingface.co/aehrc/cxrmate --> *This will be available after double-blind review*.
+The CXRMate checkpoint trained on MIMIC-CXR is available on the Hugging Face Hub: https://huggingface.co/aehrc/cxrmate.

 <!-- ADD CITATION HERE -->